Search over 1.4 million articles by over 600 experts

 Dew on Candlemas, winter at its final hour

-Here is a fun way to celebrate la Chandeleur in French classes - all you need are a crêpe recipe, ingredients, paper plates, and a small prize.
+Here's a fun way to celebrate la Chandeleur in French classes.
+All you need are a crêpe recipe, ingredients, paper plates and a small prize, such as a book or a $5 bill.
+Thanks to a fellow French teacher for sharing this.

-1. The day before, ask a couple of students to make a pile of crêpes and bring them in to class (or make them yourself).
-For fairness, the crêpes need to be the same size, about 5 inches in diameter.
+1. The day before, ask a couple of students to make a pile of crêpes and bring them into class (or make them yourself).
+For the sake of an even playing field, the crêpes need to be the same size, about 5 inches in diameter.

-2. Give each student a paper plate and write his/her name on the bottom.
+2. Give each student a paper plate and write his or her name on the bottom.
 The object of the game is to catch a crêpe in the very center of the plate.

-3. Stand on a chair about 10 feet away from the students and throw a crêpe, frisbie-style, for students to catch.
-Once they catch the crêpe they can't jiggle or flip it to try to reposition it on the plate.
+3. Stand on a chair about 10 feet away from the students and throw a crêpe, frisbee-style, for students to catch.
+Once they catch the crêpe, they can't jiggle or flip it to try to reposition it on the plate.

-5. Then you can all celebrate by eating crêpes with an assortment of toppings (fruit, whipped cream, chocolate, butter, sugar, jam, etc).
+5. Then you can all celebrate by eating crêpes with an assortment of fillings and/or toppings, which can be sweet or savory.